kaiwang960112/Challenge-condition-FER-dataset/README.md

 The state-of-the-art models will be update at this [link](https://drive.google.com/drive/folders/1dpDntw-2jLCNgjZ20W9aLg8a6DEEo7gX?usp=sharing)

-## Our manuscript has been accepted by Transactions on Image Processing as a REGULAR paper!!!
+## Our manuscript has been accepted by Transactions on Image Processing as a REGULAR paper! [link](https://arxiv.org/pdf/1905.04075.pdf)